thorst/discord-ClearChannelBot/README.md

 To host you your bot you can run it locally in a terminal, or use [Heroku](https://www.youtube.com/watch?v=uH3nWjql2IE), [Repl.it](https://www.youtube.com/watch?v=D7OWuslFYCw), Raspberry Pi, or some other form of hosting like VPS.

+I'm using Replit and UptimeRobot as Heroku is no longer free.
+When you set up your UptimeRobot, be sure to prefix the url with `https://`

 Other resources where:
  - https://stackoverflow.com/a/73075344/505829
  - https://stackoverflow.com/a/74151035/505829